stainsby/htcachemon/README.md

 1. Adjust `<repo>/ui/config.js` to suit your system.
 You will likely need to change the API endpoint.
 2. Configure your web server to serve the files in `<repo>/ui`.

+If you are only testing, you can use the `devserve.sh` script to serve the web interface.
+You will need to have `http-server` installed - for example, via `npm -g install http-server`.